joezersk/aci-tools/README.md

 # Useful ACI Scripts in an Operational Environment
 Script 1.
-Automate most of the SCVMM Integration
+Automate most of the SCVMM Integration (Powershell)
 <BR>
 Script 2.
-Automate the removal of the APIC generated networking in SCVMM
+Automate the removal of the APIC generated networking in SCVMM (Powershell)
 <BR>
 Script 3.
-Automated Factory Reset a full ACI Fabric
+Automated Factory Reset a full ACI Fabric (Python)
 <HR>
 <B>Integrate ACI-SCVMM Powershell Script</B>